Maria Elisabetta Carlotta of Savoy

-Maria Elisabetta Carlotta of Savoy (16 July 1752 – 17 April 1753) was a princess of Savoy by birth, and daughter of King Victor Amadeus III of Savoy and his wife, Maria Antonia Ferdinanda of Spain.
+Maria Elisabetta Carlotta of Savoy (16 July 1752 – 17 April 1753) was a princess of Savoy by birth, daughter of King Victor Amadeus III of Savoy and Maria Antonia Ferdinanda of Spain.

 Biography

 Born to the Duke and Duchess of Savoy at the Royal Palace of Turin, she was the couple's eldest daughter.
 Her sisters included the future "grand daughters-in-law" of Louis XV of France: Princess Maria Giuseppina and Princess Maria Teresa.

 Her brothers included the last three kings of Sardinia from the mainline; the future Charles Emmanuel IV, Victor Emmanuel I and Charles Felix of Sardinia.

 Death

 Maria Elisabetta died on 17 April 1753, in Turin, aged only 9 months.
 She was buried in the Basilica of Superga, traditional burial site of members of the House of Savoy.